Utne Reader

 The magazine's writers and editors contribute book, film, and music reviews and original articles that tend to focus on emerging cultural trends.
 The magazine's website produces ten blogs covering politics, environment, media, spirituality, science and technology, great writing, and the arts.
 The publication takes its name from founder Eric Utne.
-"Utne" rhymes with the English word "chutney".
 Eric Utne's surname is ultimately derived from the Norwegian village of Utne, which loosely translates as "far out".

 History

 The magazine was founded in 1984 by Eric Utne as the Utne Reader.
-Its tagline was "the best of the alternative press."
+Its tagline was "the best of the alternative press".
 For its first 20 years Jay Walljasper was editor; Julie Ristau was its publisher.
 During these years it was transformed "from a tiny New Age newsletter to a thick, ad-rich magazine with more than 300,000 subscribers."
 Utne chaired the magazine until the late 1990s, when his then-wife Nina Rothschild Utne took over.
 The magazine was headquartered in Minneapolis.

 The cover logo was changed to simply Utne in 2003, continuing until 2006, with the subtitle, A Different Read on Life.

 In 2006 the magazine was purchased by Ogden Publications, publishers of Grit, Mother Earth News, Natural Home, and other magazines.
 The earlier title Utne Reader was brought back, and the magazine returned to and refocused on its original mission to reprint "the best of the alternative press".

-Utne Reader ceased publication in 2019 and is now a digital digest at utne.com.
-Eric Utne looked into re-acquiring the magazine in 2020 but was rebuffed by the publisher. "“It’s sad to see it go,” Utne admits.
-“These times need something like this more than ever.
+Utne Reader ceased physical publication in 2019 and is now a digital digest at utne.com.
+Eric Utne looked into re-acquiring the magazine in 2020 but was rebuffed by the publisher. "'It's sad to see it go', Utne said.
+'These times need something like this more than ever.
 Our editorial credo was to no particular point of view.
 No one has the sole proprietorship on good ideas.
-It takes multiple perspectives to come closer to the truth.”
+It takes multiple perspectives to come closer to the truth.'"

 According to The New York Times, Utne Reader was a leader of the salon movement of the 1980s, devoted to debate on the issues of the day.
 Utne Reader was an early source of coverage of the mythopoetic men's movement when it first surfaced in the early 1990s.